 - PHARM 581: Global Health Pharmacy

 - PHARM 582C: Global Health Pharmacy-Pharmacoeconomics

-In 1992, Dr. Garrison joined Syntex Corporation as Director of Health Economics in Palo Alto, California.
-He managed Syntex's pharmacoeconomic research program for the development of mycophenolate mofetil for use in organ transplantation.
-After Roche acquired Syntex in 1995 through May, 2004, he was a manager and health economist in Roche's global health economics and outcomes group.
-Prior to this, he was Director of the Project HOPE Center for Health Affairs in Chevy Chase, Maryland.
-In eight years there, he worked on a wide variety of health policy issues.
-His research focused on the impact of technological change on health care costs.
-He also conducted studies of health care reform both in the U.S. and overseas.
+Dr. Garrison joined the School of Pharmacy faculty in 2004.
+During 2012 to 2013, he is on sabbatical as visiting senior research fellow at the Office of Health Economics in London.
+In the 12 years before joining UW, he worked as an economist in the pharmaceutical industry.
+From 2002 to 2004, he was vice president and head of health economics and strategic pricing at Roche Pharmaceuticals in Basel, Switzerland.
+He oversaw the development of the economic and pricing strategies, and research plans for all Roche compounds.
+Prior to this, he was director of the Project HOPE Center for Health Affairs, where he worked on a wide variety of health policy issues, including studies of healthcare reform in the U.S. and overseas.
 Before this, he worked at the Battelle Human Affairs Research Centers in Seattle, where he carried out studies of the adequacy of physician manpower supply and the cost-effectiveness of kidney and heart transplantation.